Get stories and expert advice on all things related to college and parenting.

 Lucky for them, a bounty of online resources exist to aid their college exploration.
 Here are some of my best ideas for how all high schoolers can make a meaningful campus visit from the comfort of their living rooms and, ultimately, ascertain fit.

-Every year, a fair number of students never get to visit the college they choose prior to depositing and attending.
+Even without COVID-19, every year a fair number of students never get to visit the college they choose prior to depositing and attending.
 For a variety of reasons, from lack of resources to unexpected obligations, these students aren't able to visit a campus in person yet they still, ultimately, choose a college.

 Online resources are a huge help, allowing students to visit colleges virtually, feel as though they are experiencing the campus, and get a sense of lay-out and community.

 Treat these virtual visits with the same enthusiasm you would have applied to a traditional campus tour.
 Dress up!
 Set out some snacks!
 Gather your family around a laptop or smart TV.
-Websites like YouVisit, Campus Tours and eCampus Tours allow you to search for the colleges you’re interested in and take free, virtual campus tours, some of which include a tour guide who tells you all about the college and community.
+Websites like YouVisit, Campus Tours and eCampus Tours allow you to search for the colleges you’re interested in and take free, virtual campus tours — some of which include a tour guide who tells you all about the college and community.

 Take your time on tour, pausing to appreciate the scenery and making notes of anything that stands out to you.
 When your tour is over, discuss your impressions together as a family.

 The bulk of information shared during a college’s info session is also typically available on its website, so I suggest students start there.
 Find your academic departments of interest and look at their required and elective course offerings.
-Search these departmental sites for student outcomes, research/internship/co-op opportunities, clubs and anything else related to the majors you’re considering.
+Search these departmental sites for student outcomes, and research/internship/co-op opportunities, clubs and anything else related to the majors you’re considering.

 Does the department have a philosophy as to how it teaches students within its major?
 How many professors teach in this department and who are they?
 Really take your time and explore the Academic section of the site to ascertain what a typical student’s classroom experience may be like.